top of page

 TONGUE TIE

-People may be born with conditions they have little or no control over which prevent them from attaining proper oral rest posture.
+People may be born with conditions they have little or no control over which can prevent them from breathing and swallowing properly.
 An example of a congenital condition which can prevent proper tongue placement, lip seal, and nasal breathing is “Ankyloglossia,” or “Tongue Tie.”
-For those who have lived with a shortened or thickened tissue membrane, called a frenum, throughout their lives, (i.e. tongue-tie), myofunctional therapy becomes more than an awareness of learning proper oral rest posture.
-These individuals have learned to compensate by incorporating other muscles of the orofacial region (i.e. cheek, lip, and neck areas) in an attempt to perform the basic functions of breathing, chewing, and swallowing.
+For those who have lived with a shortened or thickened tissue membrane, called a frenum, throughout their lives, (i.e. tongue-tie), myofunctional therapy becomes more than an awareness of learning how to properly rest the tongue for breathing and swallow.
+These individuals have learned to compensate by incorporating other muscles of the face (i.e. cheek, lip, and neck areas) in an attempt to perform the basic functions of breathing, chewing, and swallowing.
 This learned behavior leads to dysfunction and various disorders, known as compensatory behaviors.

 Prior to undergoing a frenectomy, the patient must prepare the muscle in order to assist in the healing process.
 Once the frenectomy has occurred, the patient will continue to complete stretches and exercises focusing on motor function and range of motion in order to prevent re-attachment of the tongue and keep the new range of motion given by the tongue tie release.